The Borneo Samariang Water Park opened it’s doors on 31 March 2018 with attractions keenly awaited by Sarawakians.

 In case you are wondering, Borneo Samariang Water Park is located within the Samariang Resort City which is a development spanning some 500 acres in Kuching Division, Sarawak.
 The Water Park sits nearby many residential area, and an up-coming and thriving commercial area.

 The map below would give you a better idea of where Borneo Samariang Water Park is located.

-Getting to the Borneo Samariang Water Park is slightly complicated as the Borneo Samariang Water Park is located far from Kuching City, hence my advice that you take a cab, or hire ride sharing drivers in Kuching from Grab or Uber.
+Getting to the Borneo Samariang Water Park is slightly complicated as the Borneo Samariang Water Park is located far from Kuching City, hence my advice that you take a cab, or hire ride sharing drivers in Kuching from Grab.

 I am personally not aware of any public transportation aside from taxis and tour buses heading to the water park, so booking a private driver is your best option.

 But if you own a driving license, and you are adventurous, you can choose to rent a car in Kuching as rates are pretty much very cheap.